Removing a Child from the Home of Prospective Adoptive Parent(s)

 • Working to overcome any impediments that have been identified by the California Department of Social Services (CDSS) and the licensed adoption agency

-The court will consider whether the caregiver may be a prospective adoptive parent based on whether s/he is listed on the preliminary assessment in the Concurrent Planning Agreement (CPA) and DCFS’s determination as to whether the caregiver meets the threshold criteria.
+The court will consider whether the caregiver may be a prospective adoptive parent based on whether they are listed on the preliminary assessment in the Concurrent Planning Agreement (CPA) and DCFS’s determination as to whether the caregiver meets the threshold criteria.

 Removal of a Child from a Prospective Adoptive Parent's Home